Thank you for booking, Acadia Treehouse Retreat!!

 1. TV/Wifi: The Treehouse WiFi password is “treehouse123” with no uppercases or spaces.

-2. Ceiling Fans: To control the ceiling fans there is a double switch on the far wall to the left of the fireplace over the bank of light switches.
-We recommend keeping the ceiling fans turned on during your stay to allow the air to circulate; otherwise the loft might get uncomfortably hot.
+2. Ceiling Fans: The ceiling fans are controlled by a double switch located on the far wall, to the left of the fireplace, above the bank of light switches.
+We recommend keeping the ceiling fans turned on during your stay to allow the air to circulate.
+Otherwise, the loft may become uncomfortably warm.

-3. Heating & Cooling: The treehouse has a heat pump that is the source of the heat/cooling from May through September.
+3. Heating & Cooling: The treehouse has a heat pump that is the source of the heating/cooling from May through September.
 The remote control is the large white one in the box with the rest of the remotes.
 Make sure the controller reads “heat” or “cool” depending on your needs.
-It has a fan control that can be seen when one slides the front down on the remote control.
-From October through April, the propane heaters will heat the treehouse.
-You can manually control the propane heaters located next to the dining table and in the master bathroom to keep the treehouse warm.
-The fireplace puts out a lot of heat as well.
+The fan control can be found by sliding down the front of the remote.
+From October through April, the treehouse is heated by propane heaters.
+You can manually adjust the heaters, located next to the dining table and in the master bathroom, to keep the space at a comfortable temperature.

 4. Fireplace: The fireplace has a remote control to turn it on/off and to set the fireplace at different levels, depending on your preferences.
 It can be found with the rest of the remotes.

 6. Screened-In Porches: The windows for the screened-in porches easily slide up and down as needed.
-Please remember these screened porches are an extension of the indoor living spaces, just like the inside, absolutely no smoking of any kind and/or vaping is allowed in the porches!
+Please remember the porches are considered an extension of the indoor living space.
+As with the interior of the treehouse, absolutely no smoking or vaping of any kind is allowed!

-8. Shower: The control panel can be used to adjust the lighting and fans.
-Under the control panel is a knob for selecting which shower to use.
-Unfortunately, a previous guest broke the glass shower door and neither the door nor a whole new shower unit is available to purchase anymore.
-However, the installed shower curtain still provides an enjoyable steam shower experience.
-There is also the seasonal outdoor shower that is operational May through September.
+8. Shower: The control panel can be used to adjust the lighting and fans in the shower.
+Directly below the panel is a knob that lets you select which shower you’d like to use.
+Unfortunately, a previous guest broke the glass shower door, and the shower unit and parts have since been discontinued.
+However, the installed shower curtain still provides a comfortable and enjoyable steam shower experience.
+There is also a seasonal outdoor shower available for use from May through September.

-10. Jacuzzi: Step 1: Look for the drain plug at the side of the tub and place that in the drain.
-Step 2: On the left side of the tub, next to the shower head, there is a knob that is used to select the water source – either the shower head or the faucet.
-Select which source that you want to us.
-Step 3: To the right of the selector is the knob that runs the water.
-Turn on the water.
-Step 4: Fill the tub to at least a couple of inches above the jet openings.
-If you skip this step and turn on the jets, water will spray everywhere and create quite a mess!
-Step 5: Once the water is at a sufficient level now you are ready to enjoy.
-On the right side of the tub is a control panel.
-The power button is all the way to the right.
-Press the power button and then select which features you want to use.
-The button to the left of the power button controls the jets.
-The next button controls the bubbles.
-Finally, the last series of buttons control the lighting, radio and temperature.
-Please remember this is a two person Jacuzzi, the treehouse moves in the trees and therefore, the plumbing is meant to withstand this movement.
-Therefore, filling time is unfortunately a little show and when additional people/weight is in the tub it can knock that plumbing out of alignment and cause quite a bit of mess upon draining.
+10. Jacuzzi: Step 1: Locate the drain plug on the side of the tub and place it securely in the drain.
+Step 2: On the left side of the tub, next to the shower head, there is a selector knob that allows you to choose the water source – either the shower head or the faucet.
+Turn the knob to your desired setting.
+Step 3: To the right of the selector is the water control knob.
+Turn it on to begin filling the tub.
+Step 4: Fill the tub to at least a few inches above the jet openings.
+If the jets are turned on before the tub is properly filled, water may spray out and create a mess.
+Step 5: Once filled, you’re ready to enjoy the Jacuzzi.
+On the right side of the tub is the control panel.
+The power button is located on the far right.
+Press it to turn the system on, then select your desired features.
+The button immediately to the left controls the jets, followed by the bubble function.
+The remaining controls adjust the lighting, radio, and temperature.
+Please note this is a two-person Jacuzzi.
+Because the treehouse naturally moves with the surrounding trees, the plumbing is designed to accommodate this movement.
+As a result, filling may take slightly longer than expected.
+Excess weight in the tub can sometimes affect the alignment of the system and may cause drainage issues if not used properly.

 11. Miscellaneous: A small ironing board can be found beside the cabinet in the bathroom.
-The iron and a hair dryer are stored under the bathroom sink.
-Additional paper towels are stored over the microwave and garbage bags over the refrigerator.
-A small first aid kit and band aids can be found in the pantry on the top shelf.
+In the cabinet under the bathroom sink, you’ll find both an iron and a hair dryer.
+Additional paper towels are stored above the microwave, and garbage bags are located above the refrigerator.
+A small first aid kit and bandages can be found on the top shelf of the pantry.

-12. Privacy Blinds: Please note that Privacy Shades can be found in the living room, bedrooms and bathrooms windows they just might be hiding behind the curtain valances.
+12. Privacy Blinds: Please note that Privacy Shades can be found in the living room, bedroom, and bathroom windows.
+They just might be hiding behind the curtain valances.

 FIRE SAFETY